-SUFFLI CHAIN MANAGEMENT FOLICI - FARTA Panels: Service Providers Appointed based on Price and Preference points only. a) All goods or services relating to panels will be advertised on the notice board as an whe required.
-Awards are made on price and specified goals. b) If all supplier are invited and only one supplier responds to the reques procurement/awarding of the request may continue but a report must be generate indicating that due diligence was done to obtain more quotations/pricing II.
-Panels: Services providers Appointed based on fix rate An appointment is made to a single company as all service providers on the panel ar restricted to fix rate.
-Awards are on a rotational basis.
-If there are circumstances that might warrant a deviatio from a rotational process a submission for deviation will be generated and signed by th relevant authority.
-Procurements via the Panel process may exceed R 300 000.00 13 General preconditions for consideration of written quotations or bids A written quotation or bid may not be considered unless the provider who submitted the quotation or bid - a) has furnished that provider's - (i) full name; (ii) identification number or company or other registration number; and (iii) tax reference number and VAT registration number, if any; b) has authorised the Municipality to verify any of the documentation referred to in sub-clause (a
+- Panels: Service Providers Appointed based on Price and Preference points only. - All suppliers are selected and invited from the Panel list.
+Awards are made on price and specified goals. - b) If all supplier are invited and only one supplier responds to the request, procurement/awarding of the request may continue unless the price is not market related Panels: Services providers Appointed based on fix rate - An appointment is made to a single company as all service providers on the panel are restricted to fix rate. - b) Awards are on a rotational basis.
+If there are circumstances that might warrant a deviation from a rotational process a submission for deviation will be generated and signed by the relevant authority.

+Procurements via the Panel process may exceed R 300 000.00

+13 General preconditions for consideration of written quotations or bids

+- 1) A written quotation or bid may not be considered unless the provider who submitted the quotation or bid - a) has furnished that provider's - - (i) full name; - (ii) identification number or company or other registration number; and

+(iii) tax reference number and VAT registration number, if any;